themanyone/itcc/README.txt

  g++> #include "mylib.h"
  g++> defined_in_cpp();
  defined_in_cpp saying hello.
- g++>
+ g++> |

 The cstdio, iostream and string headers are automatically included, and the std namespace is automatically in scope.

 Downloading and using
 ---------------------
+itcc is published on GitHub.
+Get it from https://github.com/themanyone/itcc

-Download the IGCC tarball from the Sourceforge download area:
+For Python2, you may opt to download Andy Balaam's original IGCC tarball from the Sourceforge download area:

 https://sourceforge.net/projects/igcc/files/